Originally served on February 11, 2020 @ 5:32 pm

 The Team Trust Index (also see, Do You trust your teams?, HBR, 2019) measures the degree to which team members perceive the behaviors that build trust and the values that support them, and for the team to achieve its goals & objectives.
+(Also see, The Organizational Trust Index, get The Brew advantage to measure & increase trust leading to high trust, high-performance organization)

 Developing team trust can be thought of as “the work before the work,” meaning the mutual effort needed to build effective communications and relationships.
 Without it, other tasks get done less efficiently and effectively.
 It is often built slowly and can be eroded rapidly, so it makes sense to use a framework to help make discussion more productive & effective.